This post contains affiliate links.

 Using your tape measure, measure the distance between the bottom of the frame of your trailer and the ground at the front and rear of your trailer.
 These two measurements should be within about 1 inch of each other.

 If you have a small trailer you’ll want this difference to be less than an inch.
-If you have a long trailer then you have a more wiggle room so you can be a bit over an inch.
+If you have a long trailer then you have more wiggle room so you can be a bit over an inch.

-It is also a good idea to the level from side to side as well.
+It is also a good idea to level from side to side as well.
 Check the ground clearance at all four corners of your trailer and compare the two front measurements and the two back measurements.

 You’ll want your trailer to be pretty close to level from side to side so less than an inch difference.
 Of course, how level the ground is from side to side will need to be considered as well.

 In a perfect world, your trailer will be level the first time you hook it up to your truck.
 Unfortunately, this is a not so perfect world so let’s talk about how to level your trailer for towing.

 Again, it is best if you are on level ground to level your trailer.
 The easiest place to start is with redistributing the weight in your trailer.
 If you are too nose down try moving some gear to the back fo the trailer.
 Too nose up?
 Move what you can forward in the trailer.

 This might be enough to get your trailer level but if not, you’ll need to invest in a new hitch to either raise or lower the hitch.
 Below I’ll explain how to find the right hitch for your truck and trailer.